vxgmichel/marbles/README.md

 Those bit values appear in the bottom-right corner of each memory cell, using a lower marble `○` for `0` and and upper marble `●` for `1`.

-Here is the program running with `\x00\x10` input mentioned earlier:
+Here is the program running with the `\x00\x10` input mentioned earlier:
 ```shell
 ± echo -n '\x00\x10' | ./marbles.py tiny-flipjump.txt --quiet | xxd
 00000000: 5555 55                                  UUU